 Snack from a bowl or plate, not a bag or box.
 For a quick, tasty snack try veggies, yogurt, fruit, nuts, peanut butter, low fat string cheese or crackers.

 Keep sweets as treats.
 Enjoy cookies, cake and candy as treats in smaller servings.

 Go for soft margarine in a tub.
 Reach for margarine with no trans-fat.
 Avoid stick margarine.

-Cooking with canola oil and olive oil is best.
-These are good sources of monounsaturated fat also called “good fats.”
+Cooking with canola oil, walnut oil, avocado oil and olive oil is best.
+These are good sources of unsaturated fat, also called “good fats.”
 Avoid coconut oil as it is very high in saturated fat.

 Foods that are baked, grilled, roasted or steamed are lower in fat.
 Skip deep-fried foods.

 Amounts are important.
 Keep an eye on the amount of meat and starchy foods you eat.
 Think of a plate that is ½ veggies, ¼ meat and ¼ rice, potatoes or pasta as your guide.
 Go to http://www.choosemyplate.gov for details.

 Learn the label language.
 Look at the Nutrition Facts label.
 Choose foods with low or no saturated fat (less than 4 grams per serving) and no trans-fat.

 If you are a UW Health patient and have more questions, please contact UW Health at one of the phone numbers listed below.
 You can also visit our website at https://www.uwhealth.org/nutrition